Downloading Kung FuWhy You Can't Read Your Way to Understanding

 The psychologist Anders Ericsson spent his career studying expert performance.
 Not by surveying experts about what they thought made them good, but by putting experts and novices side by side in controlled settings and measuring the differences.

 The evidence is consistent.
-In study after study, the gap between the best and the good comes down to hours of solitary, corrected practice: not hours in seminars, not hours discussing technique, but hours alone with the problem, getting things wrong and adjusting.6
+In study after study, the gap between the best and the good comes down to hours of corrected practice with the work itself: not hours in seminars, not hours discussing technique, but hours wrestling with the problem (often alone, often with a coach), getting things wrong and adjusting.7

 Test a seminar against those criteria.
 A participant in a discussion about, say, financial analysis cannot “deliberately practice” financial analysis by talking about its principles.
-The practice is not targeted at weaknesses.
-It’s general and abstract.
-It is not at the edge of ability.
-There is no measurable challenge.
-And there is no real correction.
-Just the diffuse social signals of head-nods and polite disagreement.
-By Ericsson’s criteria, a seminar doesn’t just fall short of deliberate practice.
+The practice is not targeted at weaknesses; it is general and abstract.
+It is not at the edge of ability; there is no measurable challenge.
+And there is no real correction, just the diffuse social signals of head-nods and polite disagreement.
+By Ericsson’s criteria, a seminar does not just fall short of deliberate practice.
 It fails to qualify as practice at all.

 But the clearest illustration of what higher-order thinking looks like, and why reading cannot build it, comes from a different line of research.

-Imagine you’re watching a video of a tennis serve.
+Imagine you are watching a video of a tennis serve.
 The server tosses the ball, begins the motion, and right before the racket makes contact the video pauses.
 Black screen.
 What happens next?
 Where is the ball going?

-If you’re a novice, you guess.
+If you are a novice, you guess.
 You perform at or near chance.
 You have no basis for prediction.

-If you’re an expert tennis player, you know where the serve is going before the racket makes contact.
+If you are an expert tennis player, you know where the serve is going before the racket makes contact.
 You can read it from subtle cues in the server’s shoulder rotation, toss trajectory, and weight distribution.
-Cues that the novice literally cannot see, because seeing them requires thousands of hours of having played points and experienced their outcomes.
-Not thousands of hours watching.
-Playing.
-Getting the return wrong, seeing where the ball actually went, and adjusting.
+The novice literally cannot see those cues, because seeing them requires thousands of hours of having played points and experienced their outcomes.
+Watching does not build the perception; only playing does.
+The expert built hers by getting the return wrong, seeing where the ball actually went, and adjusting.

 Researchers call this the temporal occlusion paradigm.
-It has been replicated across dozens of sports since the late 1970s,7 and the results are not a difference of degree.
+It has been replicated across dozens of sports since the late 1970s,8 and the results are not a difference of degree.
 They are a chasm.

-A novice could read a hundred books on tennis biomechanics.
-She could lead a dozen seminars on serve-return strategy.
-She could produce a lovely slide deck on anticipatory perception in racket sports.
+A novice could read a hundred books on tennis biomechanics, lead a dozen seminars on serve-return strategy, and produce a lovely slide deck on anticipatory perception in racket sports.
 She would still fail the test.
 She would still be unable to think what the expert thinks.
-Because the expert’s advantage is not informational.
-It is cognitive architecture built by corrected practice, and it lives in neural pathways that reading and discussion cannot form.
+The expert’s advantage is not informational; it is cognitive architecture built by corrected practice, and it lives in neural pathways that reading and discussion cannot form.

 You cannot read your way into this kind of thinking.
 You cannot discuss your way into it.